 How to Claim a Tax Deduction for a Personal Contribution

-Before you can claim your tax deduction for your super contributions that are personal, you need to fill out the NAT 71121 form, also known as the ‘Notice of intent to claim or vary a deduction for personal super contributions form.
+Before you can claim your tax deduction for your personal super contributions, you need to fill out the NAT 71121 form, also known as the ‘Notice of intent to claim or vary a deduction for personal super contributions' form.
 You can get this form from your own super fund or download it from the ATO (Australian Tax Office) website.